 Cosmic Mod Install Guide

-Note: This install image is a disk image and must be copied to an install disk at least 250 GB; we may shrink down the image in the future.
+Note: Currently this install image is a disk image and must be copied to an install disk at least 250 GB; we may shrink down the image in the future.

 - There are many ways to install this distro that is the beauty of it.
 Flexibility and freedom.